jcgay/gradle-notifier/README.md

 All parameters are configured by default, if you're fine with it, no need to write them down.
 `Growl` is chosen for `OS X` and `Windows`, `notify-send` for `Linux`.

+Notifier configuration can also be set using system properties.
+One can use `-Dnotifier.implementation=anybar` or `-Dnotifier.anybar.port=9999` to override paramaters for a specific build execution.

 # Screenshots